Tayebati Postdoctoral Fellowship Program

 - Physics

-Fellows that are accepted into the program will be awarded a stipend starting at $75,000 annually, plus MIT benefits.
-The program will also provide recipients with travel grants for academic conferences as well as computer access and various programmatic activities.
+Fellows are awarded a stipend starting at $75,000 annually, plus MIT benefits.
+The program also provides recipients with travel grants for academic conferences as well as computer access and various programmatic activities.